Carla Bruni: Early life and family

 Bruni was born in Turin, Italy.
 She is legally the daughter of Italian concert pianist Marisa Borini and industrialist, classical composer Alberto Bruni Tedeschi.
-In 2008, however, Bruni told Vanity Fair that her biological father is Maurizio Remmert, a classical guitarist who comes from a wealthy family.
+In 2008, however, Bruni told Vanity Fair that her biological father is Maurizio Remmert, a classical guitarist who came from a wealthy family.
 When Remmert met Marisa Borini at a concert in Turin, he was a 19-year-old classical guitarist, and their affair lasted six years.
 Her sister is actress and movie director Valeria Bruni Tedeschi.
 She had a brother, Virginio Bruni Tedeschi (1959 – 4 July 2006), who died from complications of HIV/AIDS.
 Her (legal) paternal grandparents and her maternal grandfather were Italian, while the last quarter of her ancestry is French.
 She is second cousin of Alessandra Martines.

-Bruni is an heiress to the fortune created by the Italian tire manufacturing company CEAT, founded in the 1920s by her legal grandfather, Virginio Bruni Tedeschi.
+Bruni is an heiress to the fortune created by the Italian tyre manufacturing company CEAT, founded in the 1920s by her legal grandfather, Virginio Bruni Tedeschi.
 The company was sold in the 1970s to Pirelli (the brand continues in its former subsidiary in India, founded in 1958).
 The family moved to France in 1975, purportedly to escape the threat of kidnapping by the Red Brigades, a Communist terrorist group active in Italy in the 1970s and 1980s.
-Bruni grew up in France from the age of seven and attended the finishing school Château Mont-Choisi in Lausanne, Switzerland.
-She went to Paris to study art and architecture, but left school at 19 to become a model.
-By her biological father, Bruni has a half-sister, Consuelo Remmert.
+Bruni grew up in Paris and attended the finishing school Château Mont-Choisi in Lausanne, Switzerland.
+She returned to Paris to study art and architecture, but left at 19 to become a model.
+Through her biological father, Bruni has a half-sister, Consuelo Remmert.